cc-d/gitdrive/README.md

-# githubdrive
-Github-based cloud storage solution. lol
+GitDrive is a CLI tool to use GitHub as a cloud storage service with optional encryption.